Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Reverse mode means: the robots plate is used to place the object and the endpoint (hotend, drill) is installed above stationary. tbd: how to configure => DH parameters

-Default is axis 1 being vertical, axes 2 to 4 (hidden 4) being horizontal and parallel, axis 5 vertical again.
+Default is axis 1 being vertical, axes 2 to 4 (4 is without actuator) being horizontal and parallel, axis 5 vertical again.
 Positive angles are CCW from above for axes 1 and 5, 0 degrees being in the X direction.
 For axes 2 to 4, positive angles are CCW seen from front, 0 degrees being the horizontal position (this can all be overritten by DH parameters).

 The 4th axis is calculated from axes 2 and 3: angle 2 + angle 3 + angle 4 = 0.